GaAs9000/gaas9000.github/content/photography/2024-11-California/index.md

 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
-projects:
-  - example
 ---

 {{% callout note %}}
-Click on the **Slides** button above to view the built-in slides feature.
+Click on the **Slides** button above to view all the pictures from the trip.
 {{% /callout %}}

-Slides can be added in a few ways:

-- **Create** slides using Hugo Blox Builder's [_Slides_](https://docs.hugoblox.com/reference/content-types/) feature and link using `slides` parameter in the front matter of the talk file
-- **Upload** an existing slide deck to `static/` and link using `url_slides` parameter in the front matter of the talk file
-- **Embed** your slides (e.g. Google Slides) or presentation video on this page using [shortcodes](https://docs.hugoblox.com/reference/markdown/).

-Further event details, including [page elements](https://docs.hugoblox.com/reference/markdown/) such as image galleries, can be added to the body of this page.
+slides : "example-slides"